Writing Proficiency Exam (WPE)

 What happens if I do not pass the WPE?

-Appointments for a free ½-hour, private counseling session are available through the University Writing & Rhetoric Center.
+Appointments for a free ½-hour, private counseling session are available through the Writing and Rhetoric Center.
 Phone appointments are available for students no longer attending Cal Poly AND living outside the San Luis Obispo area.
 A writing counselor will review your essay with you and help you to understand your writing strengths and weaknesses.
 In addition, the counselor may explain several strategies to help you improve your writing skills in order to fulfill the GWR.
 Please take this opportunity to discuss your writing.

 If students fail the exam twice, they are eligible to enroll in English 150.
 In this course, students work one-to-one with a writing consultant practicing argumentative writing, working on reading comprehension skills, and honing their grammar and punctuation skills.
 English 150 is a one-unit CR/NC course.
 To fulfill the GWR in ENGL 150, students participate in a GWR Portfolio Program, and their portfolios are evaluated by two faculty readers using a scoring guide similar to the one used for the Writing Proficiency Exam.
 Contact the Writing & Rhetoric Center Office for a permission number to register for ENGL 150.